ShopBotTools/G-Code-To-Geometry/README.md

 machines.

 ## How to use it:

+### How to include the library

+**If you use it in a browser**

-1. Download the minified version (if there is one) and include the file.
+1. Download the minified version (if there is one) or the non minified version (they are in the folder ``browser``) and include the file.
 Or download all the scripts and include as in the example.html file.
-2. In your code, you just have to use the function GCodeToGeometry.parse(code).
+2. In your code, you just have to use the function gcodetogeometry.parse(code).

-    var result = GCodeToGeometry.parse(myGCode);
+    var result = gcodetogeometry.parse(myGCode);

+**If you use it in node js**.
+The package will be soon updated in npm.

+### Function explanation

-The parameter must be the GCode in string.
+The parameter of the ``parse`` function must be the GCode in string.

 The function will return an object which contains:
 * **gcode** : an array of strings, contains the gcode parsed split (each cell